Baltimore-Sun/md-covid-scraper/README.md

 If you use any of the CSVs created from this repository, please cite The Baltimore Sun as a contributing source.

-### Issues, questions, comments

-Do you have feedback or questions about this repository or the COVID-19 tracking page?
-[Fill out this form](https://latimes.wufoo.com/forms/survey-maryland-covid19-data/).